Dominique Reymond: Career

 She has been to the Geneva Conservatory.

 She began her career in theater in 1978, playing the title role in Phèdre, directed by Jean-Christian Grinevald.

 She made her on-screen debut in 1984, with little parts in the movies Boy Meets Girl directed by Leos Carax and Pinot simple flic directed by Gérard Jugnot.

 She was awarded twice by the Prix du Syndicat de la critique for her roles in Mrs. Klein directed by Brigitte Jaques-Wajeman in 1993 and The Playboy of the Western World directed by Marc Paquien.

 In 2015, she received the Molière Award for Best Supporting Actress for the play Comment vous racontez la partie, written and directed by Yasmina Reza.
-She was nominated four other times to the Molière Awards : as Best Supporting Actress in 2005 for A Spanish Play, also written by Yasmina Reza and directed by Luc Bondy, and in the category Best Actress for The Pelican directed by Gian Manuel Rau in 2008, The Night of the Iguana directed by Georges Lavaudant in 2009 and The Chairs directed by Luc Bondy in 2011.
+She was nominated four other times for the Molière Awards : as Best Supporting Actress in 2005 for A Spanish Play, also written by Yasmina Reza and directed by Luc Bondy, and in the category Best Actress for The Pelican directed by Gian Manuel Rau in 2008, The Night of the Iguana directed by Georges Lavaudant in 2009 and The Chairs directed by Luc Bondy in 2011.